A Conversation With Neil Strauss, New York Times bestselling author, 2011

 The way you say that makes me think that you’ve made that mistake in the past and you learned not to act that way.
 Is that correct?

 No, I never did because when I started out, I really was super, super humbled by these amazing people I got to be in the same room with.
 And I really was kind of young and innocent.
-I did it before, but it wasn’t a mistake, when I did that Ludicris interview.
-There was an idea that we had the ‘Ho’lympics’, a contest where it was me against Ludicris doing all these crazy things, like the one-hand bra unhooking contest.
+I did it before, but it wasn’t a mistake, when I did that Ludacris interview.
+There was an idea that we had the ‘Ho’lympics’, a contest where it was me against Ludacris doing all these crazy things, like the one-hand bra unhooking contest.
 I brought one of my peacocking outfits from The Game, like this snakeskin suit.
 It was funny.
 He loved it.
 He thought it was fucking hilarious.
 It hasn’t been a mistake when I’ve done it in the past and I think it’s less about dress and more about attitude.
 But I know my place, I know the role.
 They’re the star and I’m the person who’s translating that message to the world.

 Out of interest, Neil, do you have a musical background?